 Cold weather is difficult for insects.
 To avoid death, peppered moth larvae change into pupae (cocoons) for the winter.
 In April and May the pupae open to reveal a new adult moth.
 These adults will lay eggs and die by the end of summer.
 No peppered moth lives for more than one year.

 Peppered moth pupae

-While the typical peppered moth is light, and is given the name typica, some moths have dark, almost black, bodies.
+While the typical peppered moth is light, and is given the name typica, some other moths of this species have dark, almost black, bodies.
 These moths are given the name carbonaria.
 Others are somewhere in the middle and have many more dark spots than the light peppered moth.
-This middle color (or morph) is called insularia.
+The middle color (or morph) is called insularia.
+All three color morphs are from the same species.
 In the past, darker moths were very rare.
 But that changed around 150 years ago.
 Continue onto the next section about natural selection to find out why.